Kingxukai/linux/Documentation/hid/hid-sensor.rst

 data fields.
 It is difficult to have a common input event to user space applications, for different sensors.
 For example an accelerometer can send X,Y and Z data, whereas an ambient light sensor can send illumination data.
-So the implementation has two parts:
+So the woke implementation has two parts:

 - Core HID driver
 - Individual sensor processing part (sensor drivers)